-Microbiome research is among the most exciting and promising areas of science today.
-Many technological advances now allow us to determine in complex environments which microbes are present and their metabolism.
-Our laboratory’s primary long-term research goal is to contribute to the understanding of microbial communities by applying genome-based technologies and bioinformatic methods.
-We particularly enjoy discovering new microbes (bacteria, viruses and protists) in the Pioneer Valley, North Quabbin Woods and at our research sites at the Harvard Forest.
-Working in the fields of evolutionary biology and climate change, we are sensitive to how scientific results can be difficult to reconcile with our belief systems and seek to increase public understanding of scientific data.
+Microbiome research is one the most exciting areas of science today.
+Our laboratory’s long-term research goal is to contribute to the understanding of forest microbial communities and their response to climate change.
+We particularly enjoy discovering new forest microbes in the Pioneer Valley, North Quabbin Woods and at our research sites at the Harvard Forest.
+Our fundamental revelations into how microbes work together to decompose forest leaf litter and cycle nutrients has led to applied applications in biofuels, probiotics and biotechnology.
 Our research is currently supported by the National Science Foundation, Department of Energy, and New England BioLabs.

 Discovery and Classification of New Lineages of Microbial Life